Software industry: Mergers and acquisitions

 The software industry has been subject to a high degree of consolidation over the past couple of decades.
 Between 1995 and 2018 around 37,039 mergers and acquisitions have been announced with a total known value of US$1,166 billion.
 The highest number and value of deals was set in 2000 during the high times of the dot-com bubble with 2,674 transactions valued at US$105 billion.
 In 2017, 2,547 deals were announced valued at US$111 billion.
 Approaches to successfully acquire and integrate software companies are available.

 Business models within the software industry

+Software industry business models include SaaS (subscription-based), PaaS (platform services), IaaS (infrastructure services), and freemium (free with premium features).
+Others are perpetual licenses (one-time fee), ad-supported (free with ads), open source (free with paid support), pay-per-use (usage-based), and consulting/customization services.
+Hybrid models combine multiple approaches.

 Business models of software companies have been widely discussed.
 Network effects in software ecosystems, networks of companies, and their customers are an important element in the strategy of software companies.